 Mercedes-AMG GLE 53 (2020-)

 Think hybrid, and you think of miserly fuel economy and eco-friendly emissions.
-You don't necessarily think of supercharged performance SUVs.
+You don't necessarily think of supercharged high-performance SUVs.
 But Mercedes has chosen to go down the mild-hybrid route to make some of its AMG performance cars that bit more efficient.

 Take the AMG GLE 53, which arrived in 2020, two years after the regular GLE.
-In performance terms, it takes second billing to the outlandish GLE 63 S, but with its 0-62mph time of 5.4 seconds, the 53 is more than quick enough for most tastes, while delivering better MPG and CO2 emissions than the range-topper.
+In performance terms it takes second billing to the outlandish GLE 63 S, but with its 0-62mph time of 5.4 seconds the 53 is more than quick enough for most tastes, while delivering better MPG and CO2 emissions than the range-topper.
 That said, 25.9mpg isn’t what you’d call frugal in terms of running costs.

 There's room for seven to enjoy the ride in a superbly made cabin, though, and while adults might find the third row a tight squeeze, children should be happy.
 For all its performance, Mercedes-AMG has tuned the GLE's suspension for everyday comfort as well as control.
 However, the result is a car that feels slightly aloof, and while there's no denying its speed and capability, it doesn't really involve the driver.

 Mercedes-Benz GLE review

-Toyota Highlander (2021-)
+Toyota Highlander (2021-2023)

-It's powered by a 2.5-litre petrol engine working with front- and rear electric motors to deliver a total of 241bhp.
+It combines a 2.5-litre petrol engine working with front- and rear electric motors to deliver a total of 241bhp.
 The official combined economy is 42.8mpg and CO2 emissions are 146g/km.
 The second row of seats is mounted on runners with 180mm of travel, which means there should be enough space for adults in seats six and seven.

-Of course, the Highlander gets a pretty high specification, and Toyota includes a comprehensive list of safety systems and driver aids, including autonomous emergency braking.
+The Highlander gets a pretty high specification, and Toyota includes a comprehensive list of safety systems and driver aids, including autonomous emergency braking.
 And being a Toyota, it gets the same incredible warranty as sister brand Lexus that we mentioned earlier.

 Toyota Highlander review